StraitsX/EIPs/EIPS/eip-pbmrc1.md

 ## Rationale

-This design extends the [ERC-1155](./eip-1155.md) standards in order to enable easy adoption by existing wallet providers.
+This paper extends the [ERC-1155](./eip-1155.md) standards in order to enable easy adoption by existing wallet providers.
 Currently, most wallet providers are able to support and display ERC-20, ERC-1155 and ERC-721 standards.
-An implementation which doesn't extend these standards will require the wallet provider to build a custom user interface and interfacing logic which will increases the implementation cost and lengthen the time-to-market.
+An implementation which doesn't extend these standards will require the wallet provider to build a custom user interface and interfacing logic which increases the implementation cost and lengthen the time-to-market.

 This standard sticks to the push transaction model where the transfer of PBM is initiated on the senders side.
 Modern wallets can support the required PBM logic by embedding the unwrapping logic within the [ERC-1155](./eip-1155.md) `safeTransfer` function.